flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   use `io.sourceforge., net.sourceforge.` prefixes.

 ### Control over domain or repository

-The _domain_ is constructed by reversing the components of the domain portion of the ID and converting underscores to dashes.

 - The domain must be directly related to the project or the application being submitted and the author or the developer or the project must